-While some areas of recorded music like production music might be under threat, creative AI has largely been a positive force for songwriters and publishers who view AI not as a competitor, but rather as a tool to augment otherwise difficult creative processes.
-In fact, creative AI might have the same long-term effect on society as the first drum samplers and digital audio workspaces (DAWs) - i.e. democratizing music creation and expanding the market of amateur and professional artists, which ultimately benefits the music industry at large.
+While some areas of recorded music, like productions, may be under threat, creative AI has largely been a positive force for songwriters and publishers who view it not as a competitor, but as a tool to augment otherwise difficult creative processes.
+In fact, creative AI might have the same long-term effect on society as the first drum samplers and digital audio workspaces (DAWs): democratizing music creation and expanding the market of amateur and professional artists, which ultimately benefits the broader music industry.

 Here are four main takeaways about the current state of creative AI, and what it means for the songwriting and publishing community:

-Big-tech companies and VC firms see significant market potential in creative-AI applications, and are pouring money into R&D such that inventive creators can follow.
+Big-tech companies and VC firms see significant market potential in creative AI applications and are pouring money into R&D that inventive creators can follow.

-Aside from these big-tech behemoths, a growing number of startups such as Amper, Popgun, Jukedeck and Amadeus Code are building their own AI-powered composition and songwriting tools - productizing the cutting-edge tech not just for artists, but also for a mass market of music fans and consumers.
-Financially, these startups have also collectively raised millions of dollars of VC funding and institutional investment, as alumni of music startup accelerators like Techstars Music (which, notably, has backing from major record labels).
+Aside from these big-tech behemoths, a growing number of startups (e.g., Amper, Popgun, Jukedeck, and Amadeus Code) are building their own AI-powered composition and songwriting tools.
+This productizes cutting-edge tech not just for artists, but also for a mass market of music fans and consumers.
+Financially, these startups have also collectively raised millions of dollars of VC funding and institutional investment as alumni of music startup accelerators like Techstars Music (which, notably, has backing from major record labels).

 For instance, AIVA, one of Southern’s AI-powered collaborators, is officially registered under SACEM (the first-ever algorithm to have such status).
 Southern also chose to credit Amper as a co-writer on her single “Break Free.”
 In contrast, Usher uses Lyric AI as an “assistant,” but not as an officially credited co-writer.
 Likewise, with Hello World, Benoît Carré is credited as the main songwriter under the SKYGGE moniker, with no royalties going to Sony or Flow Machines.